 Life, culture, our living energy, in times past the Incas had a word for these three most sacred of human traits; Kawsay.

-Kawsay must be guarded and cared after at all times, it is an essential part in our development as a society and for this reason we at Karikuy have named our new aid and philanthropy program exactly that.
-Our aim; to help the dispossessed, the poor, the young and starving, those who have no one to turn to when their society turns their back on them.
+Kawsay must be guarded and cared after, it is essential in our development as a society and for this reason we at Karikuy have named our new aid and philanthropy program exactly that.
+Two projects are currently being planned under the Kawsay program, Project Animu (Life) and Project Runapakuy (Culture).